shinobukawano/Ext.ux.AccordionList/README.md

     phantomjs test/run-jasmine.js http://localhost:3333/Ext.ux.AccordionList/test/SpecRunner.html

 You will need to run the tests from a web server because XHR's cannot be made from the file:// protocol

+## useComponents

+You can add component into header item and content item.
+In first, you must create a class which extends "Ext.ux.AccordionListItem".
+Then, define dataMap for header item and content item.
+Way of define is same to dataMap of Ext.dataview.DataItem.

+    Ext.define('AccordionListExample.view.ListItem', {
+        extend: 'Ext.ux.AccordionListItem',
+        xtype : 'examplelistitem',

+        config: {
+            ...

+            headerDataMap: {
+                getText: {
+                    setHtml: 'text'
+                },
+                getButton: {
+                    setIconCls: 'icon'
+                }
+            },
+            contentDataMap: {
+                getLimit: {
+                    setValue: 'limit'
+                },
+                getMessage: {
+                    setValue: 'message'
+                }
+            }

+You created data item class.
+Next, you specify use this in your view config.

+            {
+                xtype: 'accordionlist',
+                store: Ext.create('AccordionListExample.store.Components'),
+                flex: 1,
+                indent: true,

+                // Specify useComponents.
+                useComponents: true,
+                // Specify data item's xtype you created.
+                defaultType: 'examplelistitem',

+                listeners: {
+                    initialize: function() {
+                        this.load();
+                    }
+                }
+            }

+That's ok.
+Accordion List appears components bound items.
+You can check it at example site.

 ## Version